 The National War Memorial was inaugurated on 25 February 2019, by the Prime Minister Of India, Narendra Modi.
-The memorial is in the form of an obelisk which is 15.5-m tall, situated in the center.
-It was conceptualized during the Indo-China War in 1962 as a tribute to the soldiers who lost their lives while protecting the country.
+The memorial is in the form of an obelisk which is 15.5-m tall and was conceptualized during the Indo-China War in 1962 as a tribute to the soldiers who lost their lives while protecting the country.
 The memorial wall includes the inscription of names of martyrs from the Independence war of 1947,1961 Annexation of Goa, 1962 Indo-China War, 1965 Indo-Pakistan War, 1971 Indo-Pakistan War, 1987 Siachen war, 1987-88 Operation Pawan in Sri Lanka, and 1999 The Kargil War in Kargil.

 Amar Chakra (Circle of Immortality).
 One of the concentric circles is Amar Chakra that denotes the immortality of the soldiers who left us during the war.

 Veerta (Circle of Bravery).
 This is another concentric that defines the bravery of soldiers and encourages the nation to respect the country-savers.